Winterwolf365/Winterwolf365/README.md

 - 👋 Hi, I’m @WinterWolf365
 - 🌱 I’m currently learning rust and bevy
-- 👀 I’m interested in Game and Website Development
+- 👀 I’m interested in Game and Web Development
 - 📫 How to reach me WinterWolf365#9504 on discord
 - ⚡ Fun fact: I'm 15 years old